 By ABDI GULED, TOM ODULA and CARA ANNA

-An internal Kenyan police report seen by The Associated Press said two fixed-wing aircraft, one U.S. and one Kenyan, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
+An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
 The report said explosions were heard at around 5:30 a.m. from the direction of the airstrip.
-The scene, now secured, indicated that al-Shabab likely gained entry “to conduct targeted attacks,” the report said.
+The scene, now secured, indicated that al-Shabab likely entered “to conduct targeted attacks,” the report said.

 The early Sunday attack comes days after a U.S. airstrike killed Iran’s top military commander and Iran vowed retaliation, but al-Shabab is a Sunni Muslim group and there is no sign of links to Shiite Iran or proxies.

 “No, this attack was no way related to that incident” in the Middle East, an al-Shabab spokesman told the AP.
 He spoke on condition of anonymity for security reasons.